hng/BiomolecularStructures.jl/README.md

 The build script should take care of the BioPython dependency.
 Install MAFFT with `sudo apt-get install mafft` (or equivalent for other package managers) Modeller needs to be installed manually.

+As the available MAFFT version may be different from the one we have tested with and we can't guarantee reproducibly working tests, the tests are disabled by default.
+You can reenable them by uncommenting the corresponding line in `test/runtest.jl`:

+`include(Pkg.dir("BiomolecularStructures", "test", "mafft.jl"))`

 ## Troubleshooting julia v0.5-dev

 ### Package fails to build